Sardinia, what to see in San Pietro Island: two-day itinerary

 Known the intention of King Carlo Emanuele III° to repopulate Sardinia, they took the opportunity to leave Tabarka and settle here in San Pietro.

-What to see on the San Pietro Island
+What to see in San Pietro Island

 Itinerary, day #2